hbctraining/Intro-to-ChIPseq/lessons/10_data_visualization.md

 -b2 bowtie2/H1hesc_Input_Rep1_chr12_aln.bam \
 -o visualization/bigWig/H1hesc_Pou5f1_Rep1_bgNorm.bw \
 --binSize 20 \
---normalizeTo1x 130000000 \
+--normalizeUsing BPM \
 --smoothLength 60 \
 --extendReads 150 \
 --centerReads \
 -p 6 2> ../logs/Pou5f1_rep1_bamCompare.log
 ```

 > **NOTE:** When you are creating bigWig files for your full dataset, this will take considerably longer and you will not want to run this interactively (except for testing purposes).
-Instead, you might want to consider writing a job submission script with a loop that runs this command over all of your BAM files.
+Instead, you will want to write a job submission script with a loop that runs this command over all of your BAM files.

 Since we are using a toy dataset which contains only a subset of the data, using these bigWigs for visualization would not give us meaningful results.
 As such, **we have created bigWig files from the full dataset that you can use for the rest of this lesson.**